Reports are the heart of the Checkr user experience. Use the Reports page to:

 - Download a PDF copy of the Report

-Use the Candidates page to click down into a report and review the PII entered, any exceptions presented to the candidate, and the status and findings of the report.
+Use the Candidates page to search for and view candidate Reports.
+Click anywhere in a candidate row to open the Report and review the personally identifiable information (PII) entered, any exceptions presented to the candidate, and the status and findings of the report.

 To view a report, click Go to report for the selected candidate.